bertramdev/karman-aws-groovy/README.md

 Karman AWS Groovy
 =================

+**MOVED** : This repository has moved to a sub repository at [http://github.com/bertramdev/karman-core](http://github.com/bertramdev/karman-core).
+It is also now named `karman-aws`.

 Karman AWS is a S3 implementation of the Karman Cloud Service / Storage Interface.
 It allows one to interact with Amazon S3 via the standard Karman API interfaces